 In the absence of an express or implied provision for an Executor by the deceased a Court will appoint an administrator, typically the closest surviving next of kin.
+Estate Administration can often be a complex process and it’s important you speak with an experienced lawyer.
+Find out more on Estate Administration and the process below:

 The Executor’s Duties